-At Horton Kirby, we aim for a high quality history curriculum which should inspire in pupils a curiosity and fascination about Britain’s past and that of the wider world.
+At Horton Kirby, we aim for a high quality, aspirational history curriculum which should inspire in pupils a curiousity and fascination about Britain’s past and that of the diverse wider world.
 Our teaching equips pupils with the following:

-- Opportunities to learn about the lives of significant people of the past
+- Opportunities to learn about the lives of significant events and people of the past

 - An understanding of the methods of historical enquiry, like evaluating sources of evidence and understanding the influence of major events and significant historical figures on the present day.

-The impact of our history curriculum is that children at Horton Kirby are equipped with historical skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.
-SEND and disadvantaged children are given the required support within history lessons to access all national curriculum objectives.
-Children learn about a wide range of historical cultures and their influence on the modern world – they can talk confidently about their learning, using historical vocabulary and displaying long term memory, making links with leaning and finding historical themes.
+The impact of our history curriculum is that children at Horton Kirby are equipped with historical skills and knowledge alongside a sense of curiosity to discover more that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.
+SEND, disadvantaged and gifted children are given the required additional support or challenge within history lessons to access all National Curriculum objectives to their full ability.
+Children learn about a diverse range of historical cultures and their influence on the modern world – they can talk confidently about their learning, using historical vocabulary and displaying long term memory, making links with learning and finding historical themes.

 Click the link below to view our EYFS long-term plans: